cordwella/ignite/README.md

 PLEASE NOTE: The config file is a python file so strings need to be in quote marks.
 More information about config files are available [here](http://flask.pocoo.org/docs/0.11/config/).

-Install the Ignite helper commands with 'python3 setup.py install'.
+Install the Ignite helper commands with 'python3 setup.py install' (or if you are intending to make changes to the html or python code 'python3 setup.py develop').

 To setup the tables in the database run 'ignite-db-setup'.